Acute Lymphocytic Leukemia (ALL)

 Considering the gravity of acute lymphocytic leukemia (ALL) and the potential harm, researchers and pharma companies have actively engaged in investigating and formulating medications to combat this ailment.
 If you are interested in exploring drug development for ALL, Alfa Cytology recommends exploring the services we provide.

-Introduction to ALL
+Introduction to Acute Lymphocytic Leukemia

 ALL is a form of cancer that impacts both the blood and bone marrow.
 In ALL, these abnormal lymphoblasts, which are immature and incapable of functioning properly, rapidly proliferate and displace healthy cells in the bone marrow.

-Types of ALL
+Types of Acute Lymphocytic Leukemia

 ALL primarily impacts children, although it can manifest in adults as well.
 Approximately 6,000 cases of ALL are diagnosed annually in the United States, with over half of them occurring in children.
 Consequently, this hematological malignancy exhibits various classifications based on diverse cellular phenotypes and genetic attributes.